ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

 ### bin

 The `bin` folder has an **executable file**.
-This file allows your users ("end-developers") to run the codemod either with `npx`, or locally after they modify the clone of your repo.
+This file allows end-developers to run the codemod either with `npx`, or locally after they modify the clone of your repo.

 ```sh
 # Compile TypeScript